fosshostorg/policy/README.txt

   including such private references as it may to be considered complete require.

-  NOTE: this concludes our policies, refer to the ITEMS below for any completed or other procedure and/or policies and procedural language work-in-process, documentation and references regarding FOSS products and services we directly or by extension provide along with their licenses and any unique guidance or perspective we may have regarding our use, and such else as we may include or allow to be included and generally to demonstrate or effect or otherwise progress toward that herein and/or as duly referenced, and whereas we may (as prudent and courteously, publicly) provide for a transparent reliable alternative for FOSS projects, attending to their regular and necessary internet services and for such hosting needs without charging them or anyone specifically for any given services, and this including all of the above and below including those public external or private internal and secret forms referenced herein. and together these with our articles as filed with the office of the UK CIC regulator form or as may be ammended and duly recorded herein while our articles are being reflied or updated or otherwise consistude by or for this or a similar authority, and when taken together all of these for our complete and sole policy and/or procedure, and otherwise no document or contract controls the actions of our directors or other volunteers without it is expressly and duly provided for and reported herein.
+  NOTE: this concludes our policies, refer to the information above for any completed or other procedure and/or policies and procedural language work-in-process, documentation and references regarding FOSS products and services we directly or by extension provide along with their licenses and any unique guidance or perspective we may have regarding our use, and such else as we may include or allow to be included and generally to demonstrate or effect or otherwise progress toward that herein and/or as duly referenced, and whereas we may (as prudent and courteously, publicly) provide for a transparent reliable alternative for FOSS projects, attending to their regular and necessary internet services and for such hosting needs without charging them or anyone specifically for any given services, and this including all of the above and below including those public external or private internal and secret forms referenced herein. and together these with our articles as filed with the office of the UK CIC regulator form or as may be ammended and duly recorded herein while our articles are being reflied or updated or otherwise consistude by or for this or a similar authority, and when taken together all of these for our complete and sole policy and/or procedure, and otherwise no document or contract controls the actions of our directors or other volunteers without it is expressly and duly provided for and reported herein.